 Pandas read_html Example 1:

-In the first example, on how to use Pandas read_html method, we are going to read an HTML table from a string.
+In the first example of how to use Pandas read_html method, we are going to read an HTML table from a string.

-Now, the result we get is not a Pandas DataFrame but a Python list.
+Now, the result is not a Pandas DataFrame but a Python list.
 That is, if we use the type() function we can see that:

 If we want to get the table, we can use the first index of the list (0):